 The Milwaukee Brewers were founded in 1894 and you bettor bet that The Orioles were present when the Western League became the American League in 1900.
 After the American League moved away from the baseball’s national agreement and began to compete against The MLB.
 However in 1902 the Baltimore Orioles moved to St. Louis, and was renamed The Browns.

-The Browns were the only St. Louis based American league that won a pennant.
+The Browns were the only St. Louis based American league that won a pennant at the US online Sportsbooks.
 The Browns were the last of the sixteen teams that made it up to the Major leagues to play The World Series between the years of 1901 -1960.

 In 1951, the owner of The Cleveland Indians, Bill Veeck bought The Browns.
 Bill Veeck allegedly was big on eclectic antics and you bettor bet that some baseball fans hated and other MLB fans loved.
 In 1954 Veeck sold his share of the team and the new owners moved the franchise to Baltimore.